 Horology is a perplexing fascination.
 Is it the endless ticking?
-The pleasing circularity of time?
-No-one knows, but we all have a friend (or several) who love a good watch or clock (or both).
+The constant unending of time?

-Save precious seconds by perusing our list of top tick-tocking gifts.
-Best of all, these should be presents that stand the test of time.
+Save precious seconds by perusing our list of top tick-tocking gifts, sure to harbour something appealing for your watch-toting chum.
+And, all being well, they should stand the test of time.

 Swatch Sistem51 (£108)

-Your dad's Rolex might get him noticed at the golf club, but this is a genuinely nice piece of modern design.
+Your dad's Rolex might get him noticed at the golf club, but proper, self-winding Swiss watches are the real bastions of functional style.

 Scientists believe that we were, at some point in our evolutionary history, menaced by carnivorous tortoises.
 As a result, many people feel an instinctive urge to turn something over immediately after waking.